myroyalgold/Automobile-Analysis-with-Python/README.md

 **The P-value** is the probability value that the correlation between these two variables is statistically significant.
 Normally, we choose a significance level of 0.05, which means that we are 95% confident that the correlation between the variables is significant.

+# Model Development
+In data analytics, we often use Model Development to help us predict future observations from the data we have.
+A model will help us understand the exact relationship between different variables and how these variables are used to predict the result.

+## Objective:
+Develop prediction models

+##  Task 1:  Linear Regression and Multiple Linear Regression
+### Simple Linear Regression
+Simple Linear Regression is a method to help us understand the relationship between two variables:
+- The predictor/independent variable (X)
+- The response/dependent variable (that we want to predict)(Y)
+- The result of Linear Regression is a linear function that predicts the response (dependent) variable as a function of the predictor (independent) variable.

+#### Setup
+- load the modules for linear regression
+- Create the linear regression object

+#### Task on Simple Linear Regression
+- How could "highway-mpg" help us predict car price?
+- How could "engine-size" help us predict car price?

+### Multiple Linear Regression
+If we want to use more variables in our model to predict car price, we can use Multiple Linear Regression.
+Multiple Linear Regression is very similar to Simple Linear Regression, but this method is used to explain the relationship between one continuous response (dependent) variable and two or more predictor (independent) variables.
+Most of the real-world regression models involve multiple predictors.

+#### Task on Multiple Linear Regression
+- Develop a model using Horsepower, Curb-weight, Engine-size and Highway-mpg as the predictors
+- Create and train a Multiple Linear Regression model where the response variable is "price", and the predictor variable is "normalized-losses" and "highway-mpg"

+## Task 2: Model Evaluation Using Visualization
+Now that we've developed some models, how do we evaluate our models and choose the best one?
+One way to do this is by using a visualization.
+First thing to do is to Import the visualization package, seaborn. we will discuss on:
+- Regression Plot
+- Residual Plot
+- Distribution plot

+### Regression Plot
+When it comes to simple linear regression, an excellent way to visualize the fit of our model is by using regression plots.
+This plot will show a combination of a scattered data points (a scatterplot), as well as the fitted linear regression line going through the data.
+This will give us a reasonable estimate of the relationship between the two variables, the strength of the correlation, as well as the direction (positive or negative correlation).

+#### What to do using regression plot
+-  visualize highway-mpg as potential predictor variable of price
+-  visualize peak-rpm as potential predictor variable of price
+-  compare this plot to the regression plot of highway with peak-rpm
+-  Given the regression plots above, check if "peak-rpm" or "highway-mpg" is more strongly correlated with "price"?

+### Residual Plot
+A good way to visualize the variance of the data is to use a residual plot.

+What is a residual?
+The difference between the observed value (y) and the predicted value (Yhat) is called the residual (e).
+When we look at a regression plot, the residual is the distance from the data point to the fitted regression line.

+So what is a residual plot?
+A residual plot is a graph that shows the residuals on the vertical y-axis and the independent variable on the horizontal x-axis.

+What do we pay attention to when looking at a residual plot?
+We look at the spread of the residuals:
+- If the points in a residual plot are randomly spread out around the x-axis, then a linear model is appropriate for the data.

+Why is that?
+Randomly spread out residuals means that the variance is constant, and thus the linear model is a good fit for this data.

+#### What to do using residual plot
+-  visualize highway-mpg as potential predictor variable of price

+### Multiple Linear Regression
+How do we visualize a model for Multiple Linear Regression?
+This gets a bit more complicated because you can't visualize it with regression or residual plot.
+One way to look at the fit of the model is by looking at the distribution plot.
+We can look at the distribution of the fitted values that result from the model and compare it to the distribution of the actual values.

+## Task 3: Polynomial Regression and Pipelines
+### Polynomial Regression
+Polynomial regression is a particular case of the general linear regression model or multiple linear regression models.
+- create a function for plot
+- define the x and y variables
+- define the order of the polynomial
+- plot the function

+### Pipeline
+Data Pipelines simplify the steps of processing the data.
+We use the module Pipeline to create a pipeline.
+We also use StandardScaler as a step in our pipeline.
+- Import standardscaler, pipeline and polynomial feature
+- create the pipeline by creating a list of tuples including the name of the model or estimator and its corresponding constructor.
+- input the list as an argument to the pipeline constructor
+- convert the data type Z to type float to avoid conversion warnings that may appear as a result of StandardScaler taking float inputs.
+- normalize the data, perform a transform and produce a prediction simultaneously.

+## Task 4: Measures for In-Sample Evaluation
+When evaluating our models, not only do we want to visualize the results, but we also want a quantitative measure to determine how accurate the model is.
+Two very important measures that are often used in Statistics to determine the accuracy of a model are:
+- R^2 / R-squared
+- Mean Squared Error (MSE)

+R squared:  also known as the coefficient of determination, is a measure to indicate how close the data is to the fitted regression line.
+The value of the R-squared is the percentage of variation of the response variable (y) that is explained by a linear model.

+Mean Squared Error (MSE) :The Mean Squared Error measures the average of the squares of errors.
+That is, the difference between actual value (y) and the estimated value (ŷ).

+### Simple Linear Regression Fit
+- R2score =lm.score(X, Y)
+- MSE = mean_squared_error(Y, Yhat)

+### Multiple Linear Regression Fit
+- R2score =lm.score(Z, Y)
+- MSE = mean_squared_error(Y, Yhat)

+### Polynomial Fit
+import r2_score
+- r_squared = r2_score(y, p(x))
+- MSE = mean_squared_error(df['price'], p(x))

+## Prediction and Decision Making
+### Prediction
+In the previous section, we trained the model using the method fit.
+Now we will use the method predict to produce a prediction.
+Lets import pyplot for plotting; we will also be using some functions from numpy.
+- Create a new input: new_input=np.arange(1, 100, 1).reshape(-1, 1)
+- Fit the model: lm.fit(X, Y)
+- Produce a prediction: yhat=lm.predict(new_input), yhat[0:5]
+- plot the data: plt.plot(new_input, yhat), plt.show()

+### Decision Making: Determining a Good Model Fit
+Now that we have visualized the different models, and generated the R-squared and MSE values for the fits, how do we determine a good model fit?

+What is a good R-squared value?
+When comparing models, the model with the higher R-squared value is a better fit for the data.

+What is a good MSE?
+When comparing models, the model with the smallest MSE value is a better fit for the data.

+Let's take a look at the values for the different models.
+#### Simple Linear Regression: Using Highway-mpg as a Predictor Variable of Price.
+- R-squared: 0.49659118843391759
+- MSE: 3.16 x10^7

+#### Multiple Linear Regression: Using Horsepower, Curb-weight, Engine-size, and Highway-mpg as Predictor Variables of Price.
+- R-squared: 0.80896354913783497
+- MSE: 1.2 x10^7

+#### Polynomial Fit: Using Highway-mpg as a Predictor Variable of Price.
+- R-squared: 0.6741946663906514
+- MSE: 2.05 x 10^7

+#### Simple Linear Model (SLR) vs. Polynomial Fit
+- MSE: We can see that Polynomial Fit brought down the MSE, since this MSE is smaller than the one from the SLR.
+- R-squared: The R-squared for the Polynomial Fit is larger than the R-squared for the SLR, so the Polynomial Fit also brought up the R-squared quite a bit.

+Since the Polynomial Fit resulted in a lower MSE and a higher R-squared, we can conclude that this was a better fit model than the simple linear regression for predicting "price" with "highway-mpg" as a predictor variable.

+#### Multiple Linear Regression (MLR) vs. Polynomial Fit
+- MSE: The MSE for the MLR is smaller than the MSE for the Polynomial Fit.
+- R-squared: The R-squared for the MLR is also much larger than for the Polynomial Fit.

+#### Conclusion
+Comparing these three models, we conclude that the MLR model is the best model to be able to predict price from our dataset.
+This result makes sense since we have 27 variables in total and we know that more than one of those variables are potential predictors of the final car price.